For the average home, up to 40% of the water consumed goes to outdoor use such as caring for your landscape. Yet

 The Fiskars rainwater harvesting system works with a water diverter kit, included with each rain barrel.
 The downspout diverters are designed to work with standard 2"x3" or 3"x4" gutter downspouts.
 The diverter has a filter that prevents the downspout from getting clogged with debris and a window that lets you see when the filter needs to be cleaned.

 Fiskars rain barrels are available in three sizes: 48 gallon (35" height), and 57 and 58 gallon (40" height).
 The Fiskars Salsa 58-gallon rain harvesting system in spice granite is made of UV treated impact resistant polyethylene for maximum durability.
 The Fiskars Tuscany II 57-gallon system comes in a handsome terra cotta color.
 The Holden model 48-gallon system's neutral khaki color and flowing design blends well with any home.

 Other features of these barrels include: a snap-on cover, threaded spigot for garden hose connection, and an integrated base that provides clearance for filling watering cans.
 These barrels come with a 3- year limited warranty.
 The installation instructions are very easy to follow.
-In addition, you can click on the video link here to watch me installing a rain barrel.

 As for maintenance, there’s not much to it other than winterizing your system each year.
 Simply empty your rain barrel and if possible, store it indoors or turn it upside down to prevent water accumulation that could freeze and crack the barrel wall.

 Rain barrels are a low-cost and effective way to conserve water.
 Whether you make your own or purchase one, I can’t think of a better way to save it for a sunny day!